EzeOnoky/Project-Base-Learning-11/README.md

 ### 3B - ON YOUR NEW BRANCH, CREATE A PLAYBOOKS DIRECTORY & AN INVENTORY DIRECTORY
 In the new branch we will be creating some directories that we will be working with.
 Create a directory and name it playbooks – it will be used to store all your playbook files.
 Also create another directory and name it inventory – it will be used to keep your hosts organised.

+### 3C - CREATE .YML FILES ON YOUR PLAYBOOKS DIRECTORY & INVENTORY DIRECTORY

-### 3C - On Playbook Directory-Create your 1st Playbook & On Inventory Directory-Create An inventory file (.yml) for each environment
+On Playbook Directory-Create your 1st Playbook & On Inventory Directory-Create An inventory file (.yml) for each environment

 - Within the playbooks folder, create your first playbook, and name it common.yml